mendersoftware/mender-docs/01.Getting-started/01.Quickstart-with-raspberry-pi/docs.md

 * An 8 GB or larger microSD card.
 * A Raspberry Pi [universal power supply](https://www.raspberrypi.org/products/raspberry-pi-universal-power-supply?target=_blank) or a micro USB cable.
 * Internet connectivity for your Raspberry Pi (either Ethernet or wifi available)
-* A Mender Professional account to access the [hosted server](https://hosted.mender.io).
+* A Mender Starter account to access the [hosted server](https://hosted.mender.io).

-### Get a Mender Professional account
+### Get a Mender Starter account

 Get a Mender account by [signing up here](https://mender.io/signup?target=_blank).

 !!!
-We provide $120 free credit for you to use for evaluation.
-You can cancel at any time without incurring a cost while your usage remains under $120.
+We provide three months free usage on the Mender Starter plan for you to use for evaluation.
+You can cancel at any time without incurring a cost.

 You can also try it on-premise, but it requires more effort getting setup.
 See the [on-premise instructions below](#running-mender-on-premise).